joeheath97/SmartFridge-AlexaSkill/README.md

 # What I Learned
 - Amazon Development Console
 - Alexa Skills
-- retrieving data from and external API
+- Retrieving data from and external API
 - Custom slot, session attribute and validation
 # Language used
 - JavaScript